 This operation means there is a chance of having a penis that looks satisfactory and you can use to pass urine normally.
 Some men have been able to have sexual intercourse with vaginal penetration after this surgery.

 Whichever way reconstructive surgery is done, it will involve another operation.
 A specialist plastic surgeon has to do the surgery.
 It is important to talk to your surgeon before the operation, so that you are clear about what they will be able to achieve and what the chances are of getting an erection afterwards.

 Your surgeon may also remove lymph nodes from your groin.
 As part of your tests to diagnose penile cancer the doctor will check your lymph nodes to see if they are swollen or enlarged.
-If they are you will have fine needle aspiration guided by ultrasound scan.
+If they are you will have a fine needle aspiration.
 If this shows cancer cells your surgeon will remove your lymph nodes.
 This is called a lymph node dissection.
-If your lymph nodes are enlarged but the fine needle aspiration doesn’t show any cancer cells you will probably have the enlarged node removed.
+If your lymph nodes are larger than normal but the fine needle aspiration doesn’t show any cancer cells you may have the enlarged node taken out and tested.
 If cancer cells are found in it you will have the rest of your nodes removed.

 Over the past few years doctors have been looking at a new way of checking lymph nodes for cancer spread.
 The sentinel node is the first or nearest lymph node to the cancer.
 If the sentinel node doesn’t have any cancer cells it is unlikely that the cancer has spread.
 You can find more information about sentinel node biopsy in our section on further tests for penile cancer.

 Rated 4 out of 5 based on 3 votes